Art at the Mill

 In October 1990, a small group of artists got together and proposed an idea for an art show at the Burwell-Morgan Mill.
 Using whatever material they could find to install the art, these artists worked tirelessly to produce what was to become the very first Art at the Mill show.
 Over time, Art at the Mill has grown from a three-day show of a handful of art into one of the most recognized and prestigious art shows in the region.
 Though Art at the Mill has grown substantially over the years to include thousands of artists and buyers from all over the country, the show’s basic principles remain the same: to have fun, bring together artists and promote the extraordinary artistic talent of the region.

-Art at the Mill will be open this spring during the following hours: Monday-Thursday 12-5, Friday and Saturday 10-5 and Sunday from 12-5.
+Art at the Mill will be open this spring during the following hours: Sundays-Fridays 12-5, Saturdays 10-6.

 The Burwell-Morgan Mill is located at 15 Tannery Lane, Millwood, VA 22646

 Adults $5, Seniors $3, kids 12 and under are free